 It’s sometimes easier to introduce the concept of the brakes without the child actually riding, so ask them to walk alongside the bike and pull on the brake levers to see what happens.

 They will pull on the levers pretty hard to begin with.
 You can then encourage them, while walking, to squeeze the brakes more slowly.

 Once they’ve got the hang of that, put them back on the bike and have a few goes.
 They’ll usually brake effectively, but forget to put their feet down – so be ready to catch!

-Soon they will be riding without you running behind them.
+Soon they’ll be riding without you running behind them.

 8. Try, try again

 Practice is key to getting the hang of it.
 But remember that every child’s different and the point at which they’re ready to ride varies.

 Be careful not to make it into a stressful experience for the child, no matter how keen you are for them to join you on rides.
 With any luck, they’ll love practising this new skill and the freedom it brings.